wjholden/Route-Monitor/README.md

 ![Supernet Monitor](https://pbs.twimg.com/media/DhAb8qDUcAAHdlm.jpg:large)

-# Usage
+## Usage

 Provide the supernets in dotted-decimal form as command-line arguments.
+Any size supernet can be monitored but the UI was designed for /16's.

 `java -jar Route_Monitor.jar [ip-address subnet-mask]*`

 Example: `java -jar Route_Monitor.jar 10.0.0.0 255.255.0.0 172.16.0.0 255.255.0.0 192.168.0.0 255.255.0.0 10.128.0.0 255.255.0.0 172.31.0.0 255.255.0.0`

-Any size supernet can be monitored but the design focuses on /16's.

-Press 'f' to toggle fullscreen, 'q' to quit, and 'c' to clear the routing table.
+Press `f` to toggle fullscreen, `q` to quit, and `c` to clear the routing table.

-# Configuration
+## Configuration

 The router must not advertise a default route.
 A 0.0.0.0/0 route will turn every pixel white.
 Disable automatic summarization.
 Use a [prefix list](https://www.cisco.com/c/en/us/support/docs/ip/interior-gateway-routing-protocol-igrp/9105-34.html) to deny the default route and permit everything else.
 This program silently ignores authentication.
-It might be a good idea to configure both [authentication](https://www.cisco.com/c/en/us/support/docs/ip/routing-information-protocol-rip/13719-50.html) and an inbound ACL to prevent malicious behavior.
+It might be a good idea to configure both [authentication](https://www.cisco.com/c/en/us/support/docs/ip/routing-information-protocol-rip/13719-50.html) and an inbound `distribute-list` to prevent malicious behavior.

 `ip prefix-list NO-DEFAULT seq 5 deny 0.0.0.0/0 ip prefix-list NO-DEFAULT seq 10 permit 0.0.0.0/0 ge 1